Skip to content

 The gateway requires an MCP initialize handshake before tools/list or tools/call.
 Codex should do this automatically.
 If it doesn't, you are on a very old Codex build — upgrade (npm install -g @openai/codex) and try again.
 The bridge faithfully forwards whatever the client sends and the gateway rejects out-of-order traffic per the MCP spec.

-"Authentication failed" in the bridge logs
+"Authentication failed" in the bridge logs (exit code 7)

 Tools return "blocked by policy" immediately